parisepigenetics/bibs/_training/cluster_training_2602.md

 ---
 # Connect to the cluster

-## 1. via Ondemand
+## 1. via Open Ondemand

-In order to make easier the work on the cluster, an On Demand instance is implemented.
+In order to make easier the work on the cluster, an Open OnDemand single point of access has been implemented.
 This way, you can access the cluster, modify your files, run your scripts, see your results, etc. in a simple web browser.

 - Open a web browser and go to [https://ondemand.rpbs.univ-paris-diderot.fr](https://ondemand.rpbs.univ-paris-diderot.fr).
 - Enter your username and password and log in.